isomerpages/astar-nrp/_industry/1-landscape.md

 title: Landscape
 permalink: /industry/landscape/
 ---
-Are you a company in Singapore that has developed or are developing robotic products and solutions?
-If so, we would like to get to know you!
-Lets get in [touch](/contact-us/).
+Are you a company that (a) is looking for robotic products or solutions or (b) has developed or are developing robotic products and solutions in Singapore?
+If so, we would like to get to know you.
+[Get in touch with us](/contact-us/)!

 ## Robotics Companies in Singapore